Updated Jan 28, 2026

 Functional Limitations:

 Despite visual excellence, these tools create prototypes requiring complete rebuilds for production.
 No backend functionality means prototypes can't process real data or integrate with existing systems.
 The focus on visual design often extends prototype timelines as teams perfect animations rather than validating core functionality.
-Adalo's approach to MVP development offers an alternative that prioritizes functionality.
+For organizations prioritizing speed to market, functional MVP development offers better validation data.

 Typical Investment:

-Professional licenses range from $12-45/user/month, with enterprise plans reaching $75/user/month according to industry pricing analyses.
+Professional licenses range from $12-45/user/month, with enterprise plans reaching $75/user/month.
 Additional costs include developer handoff tools, version control systems, and collaboration features.
 The hidden cost remains the complete rebuild required when moving from prototype to production.

 3. Code-Based Rapid Development Frameworks